afrisiringo/Nashville-Housing-Data-Cleaning-and-Transforming-with-SQL/README.md

 3. **Breakout out Address Columns**: The address columns (i.e. `PropertyAddress` and `OwnerAddress`) were split into individual columns for street address, city, and state, enabling more useful analysis.

-4. **Standardize Values**: Values in column "SoldAsVacant" consisted of various representation (Y, Yes, N, No).
+4. **Standardize Values**: Values in column `SoldAsVacant` consisted of various representation (Y, Yes, N, No).
 This values were standardize to a consistent format (Yes/No) for better analysis.

 5. **Remove Duplicates**: Duplicates records were identified and removed from the dataset to ensure data integrity and accurate analysis.